About Me Button

 S_Scale_CNJ_Blue_Comet_1 small

 This is a custom made S Scale Central Railroad of New Jersey Blue Comet train built by the late Frank Titman I bought on 1-4-21.
 Frank was by far 1 of the most prolific custom builders in S Scale.
 I am not quite calling this 1 of a kind because Frank built another Blue Comet locomotive that I know exists, and may become mine at some point.
-I do not know for sure if there are any more Frank built Blue Comet cars.
-I mostly think there are not more.
+I am reasonably sure there are not any more Frank built Blue Comet cars.
 Still it is a rare model I think is important in S Scale history.
 This was Frank’s personal train he built for himself.
 I consider the loco and 5 cars as one model.
 There will not likely ever be more cars, certainly not built by Frank.
 Some of my build decisions will be based on that fact.

 I am not particularly a CNJ fan but I do like things built by Frank Titman.
 If I was going to have something CNJ what is more iconic than owning the Blue Comet?